 Got vegan farting problems?
 Well, I’ve actually experienced it myself, so I feel your pain.
 But it doesn’t have to be so bad.
 There are many quick adjustments you can make to stop farting so often.

 The quickest solution to vegan farting for many people is to take digestive enzymes like Vegan Bean-zyme (Amazon link) with meals.
 Other solutions include reducing problem foods like beans and cruciferous vegetables, changing details in your food preparation (like draining and rinsing beans).

-I’ve actually got 17 tips about how to stop smelling up the room as a vegan.
+I’ve actually got 17 tips for how to stop smelling up the room as a vegan.
 If you want to jump right to the tips, click here to scroll down the page.
 Or you can just keep reading, and I’ll explain why vegan gas happens and what foods usually do the most damage.

 Many new vegans experience just a temporary increase in gas when going vegan.
 This is due to increasing your fiber intake suddenly.

-Once your body gets acclimated to the new higher fiber levels, typically within a few weeks, your gut may adjust to it.
+Once your body gets used to the new higher fiber levels (typically in a few weeks), your gut may adjust to it.
 Then the gas may decrease naturally.
-So you just need to wait it out, or you need to be more gradual when introducing high-fiber foods at the start of your vegan diet.
+So you may just need to wait it out—or be more gradual when adding high-fiber foods at the start of your vegan diet.

 If you identify a main problem food or two that’s causing your gas, you can remove that specific food while you’re getting adjusted.
 Then you can slowly reintroduce it later.

 But some people experience long-term gas from common vegan foods, too, especially beans.
 And that may not just go away on its own.
 To address that, you may need some of the strategies below.

 Fiber: The Main Culprit Behind Vegan Farting

 The average American eats only 15 grams of fiber per day.
-The recommended daily intake is 30+ grams, depending on your bodyweight.
+This is below the recommended daily intake of 30+ grams (depending on your bodyweight).
 A healthy vegan diet can get you anywhere between 30 and 100 grams.